Skydermoby/TeamOctoProject/README.md

-# TeamOctoProject
+# Team Octo Project

-Team Octo's CS3704 project repository, containing all project milestones and readme file
+This is Team Octo's Project Repository, which contains every project milestone.

+For our project, we designed a Kanban Board to help prolong team productivity by establishing better communication and understanding.

+Team Members
+- Wills Mcgraw
+- Rodrigo Pardini Azzolin
+- Aaron Ye